What is a guarantor mortgage?

 What happens with mortgage repayments

 A guarantor mortgage alters repayment terms.
-It involves a family member using their savings as security, potentially enabling the borrower to secure a home loan with little or no deposit.
-Such arrangements can lead to preferential interest rates and the possibility of borrowing a larger sum.
+It involves a family member using their savings as security, enabling the borrower to secure a home loan with little or no deposit.

-Outcomes if mortgage payments are missed
+What happens if mortgage payments are missed

 Missing mortgage payments triggers a series of lender actions.
 The guarantor mortgage holds both the borrower and the close family member responsible, with possible repercussions affecting the guarantor's assets and credit.